 What is the best ETF index fund?
 VOO vs VTI are two of the top ETFs many people talk about.
 The great debate has started since these two funds started.

-You have the index fund that is older and tracks the S&P 500 in VOO, and then you have the index fund that tracks the whole market in VTI.
-With all the hype of both of them, which one would you choose?
+VFIAX, the Vanguard S&P 500 index fund, is made into an ETF in VOO, and then you have the VTSAX, the total market index fund that tracks the whole market created into VTI.
+With all the hype about both of them, which one would you choose?
 VOO vs VTI.

 Table of Contents